etherkit/Si5351Arduino/README.md

 To put this in other words, if you want to manually set the PLL and wish to have an output frequency greater than 112.5 MHz, then the choice of PLL frequency is dictated by the choice of output frequency, and will need to be an even multiple of 4, 6, or 8.

+Furthermore, you must use the *set_freq_manual* method to set an output frequency greater than 150 MHz because of the requirement of the reference PLL to be a mutiple of 4 of the output frequency in this case.
+You can see this in the code example earlier in this section.
+This will most likely prevent you from using other CLK outputs locked to the same PLL (unless you can use another output on the exact same frequency).

 Further Details
 ---------------
 If we like we can adjust the output drive power:

     si5351.drive_strength(SI5351_CLK0, SI5351_DRIVE_4MA);

 The drive strength is the amount of current into a 50&Omega; load.
-2 mA roughly corresponds to 7 dBm output and 8 mA is approximately 14 dBm output.
+2 mA roughly corresponds to 3 dBm output and 8 mA is approximately 10 dBm output.

 Individual outputs can be turned on and off.
 In the second argument, use a 0 to disable and 1 to enable: